 - Oily layer which slows evaporation of the tear film.

 - Blinking renews the tear film by bringing material from the watery and oily layers removing debris.
 While normal blink rate is about 10-12 blinks per minute, when working on the computer our blink rate often slows.
 After about 10 seconds the tear film becomes unstable - leading to tired, dry eyes.
+This is also partially true when the blink is incomplete - not fully covering the cornea.
 It is the cornea that tells the brain to send messages to the body to produce more or less tears and when to blink.

 Causes of Dry Eyes